Updated July 2020

 Great!
 But sometimes, it’s built to test the performance limits of the device.
 That could cause issues down the road.

 As I mentioned above, Freaktab.com is a great resource for custom firmware.
-If you’ve bought a TV box that is popular enough, it’s a chance that someone developed a custom firmware for it.
+If you’ve bought a TV box that is popular enough, it’s a chance that someone developed custom firmware for it.

 I AM THINKING OF SELLING TV BOXES.
 CAN YOU RECOMMEND CUSTOM FIRMWARE DEVELOPERS FOR ME?